 Source – Pixabay

-- Marketo – helps manage email and social media accounts, do lead management, improve mobile marketing, and much more.
+- Hubspot – helps manage email and social media accounts, do lead management, improve mobile marketing, and much more.
 A great tool for automating your digital marketing efforts.

 - Get Response – another marketing automation platform to help you deal with different digital marketing channels.
 It automates patient notification and helps keep them engaged.
 The tool also helps make viral and beautiful landing pages.